timKraeuter/ICGT-2023/artifacts/benchmark/README.md

 2. The benchmark was run with Groove version **5.8.1**, which is contained in `groove-5_8_1` and does not have to be installed.
 However, Java version 11 or later must be installed.

-All benchmarks were run using a Windows 11 machine with a AMD Ryzen 7700X processor with 32 GB DDR5-5600 RAM on NVMe SSD storage.
+All benchmarks were run using a Windows 11 machine with an AMD Ryzen 7700X processor with 32 GB DDR5-5600 RAM on NVMe SSD storage.

 # HOT transformation benchmark
 1. Clone this repository.